 Shadows are formed because light cannot travel through some objects and cannot bend around them either.

-Light is part of a group of waves called the Electromagnetic Spectrum (see diagram).
+Light is part of a group of waves called the electromagnetic spectrum.
+The diagram below shows the different types of waves:

-Not all waves on the Electromagnetic Spectrum are visible by us; visible light is made of various colours that altogether make up white light.
-The diagram below shows white light dispersed into its different colours.
+Not all waves on the electromagnetic spectrum are visible to us: visible light is made of various colours that altogether make up white light.
+The diagram below shows white light dispersed into its different colours by a prism: